ZubairL/Spotify_ETL_Pipeline/README.md

-# Spotify_ETL_Pipeline with AWS
+## END-TO-END Data Engineering Spotify_ETL_Pipeline Project with AWS
-## Spotify Data Pipeline: Extract, Transform, Load, Analyze
+### Spotify Data Pipeline: Extract, Transform, Load, Analyze

 Building a data pipeline using the Spotify API and AWS Services allows you to extract data from Spotify and process it efficiently.
 ######